Ivo Sasek: Speakers and topics

 Swiss historian Daniele Ganser then spoke on "Covert warfare: a look behind the scenes of power politics."
 He emphasized that he had not known Sasek until then and had only learned via Google that Sasek, like himself, was against warmongering.
-Furthermore, Jürgen Elsässer, Mathias Ebert appeared for the initiative "Besorgte Eltern" and U.S. communications scholar Judith A. Reisman appeared as speakers.
+Furthermore, Jürgen Elsässer and Mathias Ebert appeared for the Besorgte Eltern initiative, and U.S. communications scholar Judith A. Reisman appeared as speakers.
 Ebert and Reisman claimed that current sexology, sex education, and the sexual revolution are a pedophilia conspiracy introduced by sex researcher Alfred Charles Kinsey.
 Conspiracy directing Western curricula to impose "early sexualization" of children.
 Ebert advocated a boycott of school sex education, with parents facing imprisonment if necessary.
 The heterosexual nuclear family, he argued, was the only proper place for children's sex education.

-A regular AZK speaker is Andreas Popp ("Wissensmanufaktur"), a critic of interest oriented towards the National Socialist Gottfried Feder.
+A regular AZK speaker is Andreas Popp (Wissensmanufaktur), a critic of interest oriented towards the National Socialist Gottfried Feder.

-Other AZK speakers included representatives of the SVP such as Olivier Kessler, initiator of the "No-Billag" initiative (March 2015), Luzi Stamm (November 2015) and Ulrich Schlüer (October 2016).
+Other AZK speakers included representatives of the Swiss People's Party (SVP) such as Olivier Kessler, initiator of the "No-Billag" initiative (March 2015), Luzi Stamm (November 2015) and Ulrich Schlüer (October 2016).
 Cult expert Hugo Stamm criticized such politicians' appearances as irresponsible legitimization for and trivialization of Sasek's cult and conspiracy theories.

 The AZK 2016, declared as a "friends' meeting", took place again in the Stadthalle Chur.
-Place and speaker kept Sasek again secret.
+Sasek again kept the location and speaker secret.
 Up to 2500 visitors were expected.
 At AZK 2017, he claimed that many new books by "high-level historians" show "a completely different picture, for example, of Adolf Hitler."
 He asked his listeners, "Yes, and now, if that was one who comes right after Jesus Christ, what are you doing?
 If this is one who is of the rank of an apostle?"
-In response to queries from "Rundschau", Sasek replied that the speech quote was only an extreme example in the context of his speech.
+In response to queries from Rundschau, Sasek replied that the quote was only an extreme example in the context of his speech.